Lyda Conley: Early life

 Elizabeth Zane was the granddaughter of Isaac Zane, who had been captured as a child in Virginia by the Wyandots and adopted into the tribe.
 Isaac Zane lived with the Wyandot nation for 17 years and married White Crane, daughter of Chief Tarhe.
 They moved with the tribe to Ohio and founded the town of Zanesfield.
 Some of their children were born there, including Elizabeth's mother Hannah, as well as grandchildren.
 In 1843, under United States government pressure, the Wyandot were forced to leave Ohio and move further west to Kansas as part of an Indian removal.

 Elizabeth Zane and Andrew Conley married in 1860 in Logan County, Ohio.
 They raised their daughters on a 64 acre farm in present-day Wyandotte County.
 In 1855, Elizabeth had received the land at the age of 17 when Wyandot tribal land was allocated in severalty.
 In later years, the property collapsed into the Missouri River, forcing the grown Conley daughters to move into Kansas City.

 The daughters were encouraged to seek education.
-Helena "Lena" Conley (1867-1958) graduated from Park College in Missouri.
+Helena "Lena" Conley (1867–1958) graduated from Park College in Missouri.
 Lyda Conley graduated from Kansas City School of Law in 1902 and was the first woman admitted to the Kansas bar.
 Sarah "Sallie" Conley (1863-1880) died at a relatively young age.
-Ida Conley (1865-1948) was also active in civic and public life.
+Ida Conley (1865–1948) was also active in civic and public life.
 The sisters shared a house in Kansas City, where they lived together all their lives.
 None married.

 Career and public life

 Background

-In 1855 some of the Wyandots accepted the government's offer of United States citizenship, as they were judged ready to join the majority society.
+In 1855, some of the Wyandots accepted the government's offer of United States citizenship, as they were judged ready to join the majority society.
 Their land in Kansas was divided among the individuals.
 Members who were not ready to give up their tribal institutions migrated from Kansas in 1867 and went to Oklahoma as part of the 19th-century removals.
 There they kept some tribal structure and retained legal authority over the tribal communal burying ground, at the Huron Cemetery in Kansas.

-In 1906, the Wyandotte Nation of Oklahoma approved the sale of the cemetery for development and had Congress authorize the United States Secretary of Interior to convey it for sale, with proceeds to go to the nation in Oklahoma.
+In 1906, the Wyandotte Nation, based in Indian Territory, later Oklahoma, approved the sale of the cemetery for development and had Congress authorize the United States Secretary of Interior to convey it for sale, with proceeds to go to the nation in Oklahoma.
 Kansas City had grown around it and developers wanted to expand on the prime property.
 At one corner was a Carnegie Library and the Brund Hotel was on another corner.
 The Scottish Rite Masonic Temple was under reconstruction following a fire.